wenext-limited/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

 2. run the following Python script (after replacing the placeholders with your actual values):

-??? example "Script to validate PAT token"
+??? example- "Script to validate PAT token"

     ```python
     from jira import JIRA